TeamWalrus/Walrus/docs/getting-started.md

 ## Installation

-You can get Walrus from the Google Play Store:
+You can get Walrus on Google Play:

 {% include play-store-badge.html %}